essentialkaos/path/README.md

 <br/>

 `path` is a dead simple tool for working with paths.
 This tool provides commands which you can use to replace such tools as `basename`, `dirname`, and `readlink` and many more.
-But unlike these tools, `path` allows you to pass input not only as arguments, but also from stdin (_for example using pipes_).
+But unlike these tools, `path` allows you to pass input not only as arguments, but also using standard input (_for example with pipes_).
 It's easy to use and doesn't require to know all this kung-fu with `find` or `xargs`.

 Simple examples: